More U.S. sanctions likely if Russian actions in Ukraine continue

 The American ambassador to the U.N., Samantha Power, said on ABC's "This Week" that the latest events in Ukraine bore "the telltale signs of Moscow's involvement."

-"The president has made clear that, depending on Russian behaviour, sectoral sanctions in energy, banking, mining could be on the table, and there's a lot in between," Power said.
+"The president has made clear that, depending on Russian behavior, sectoral sanctions in energy, banking, mining could be on the table, and there's a lot in between," Power said.

 "I think we've seen that the sanctions can bite, and if actions like the kind we've seen over the last few days continue, you're going to see a ramping up of those sanctions."

-But beyond declines in the rouble and Russian indexes, the impact has been modest.
+But beyond declines in the ruble and Russian indexes, the impact has been modest.
 Most of those hit by U.S. and EU sanctions are not known to have extensive business interests.

 One of those who does is billionaire oil and gas trader Gennady Timchenko.
 He told Russian television on Saturday his inclusion on the U.S. sanctions list had caused minor problems, mainly because some European banks had become wary of carrying out transactions with any entities linked to him.

-But he said, for him personally, being on the list was "quite an honour.
+But he said, for him personally, being on the list was "quite an honor.

 A new round of U.S. sanctions against Russia is likely to target influential people or firms in its business sectors, such as energy, engineering and financial services, as spelled out in President Barack Obama's executive order last month.